EdwinRozario/Prose/README.md

 ##Prose
 Ruby Gem to identifies languages from a string.
 Porse literally means, written or spoken language in its ordinary form, without metrical structure.
-Since we are dealing with unicode the gem dosent necessarily identifies the language all the time instead identifies the origin of the script.
-Example english alphabets belongs to latin alphabet set.

 ##Installation
 <tt>gem install prose</tt>